Sick of It

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

-‘Harman delivers this devastating diagnosis with a powerful prescription for change’ –Observer, Book of the Week
+‘A powerful prescription for change’ Observer, Book of the Week

 We know the causes of death and disease among women all over the world.
-We have the money to tacklet it.
-We have the commitment of the WHO, foundations in rich countries and governments in poorer countries.
+Governments and philanthropists have funded plenty of initiatives over recent decades.
 So why isn’t it working?

 Reviews